Knowledge Reasoning Language Model: Unifying Knowledge and Language for Inductive Knowledge Graph Reasoning: Limitations and Future Work

 \section{Limitations and Future Work}

 KRLM provides a novel modeling paradigm for existing LLM-based KGR research, which involves injecting KG representations into LLM components in different forms.
 However, the limitations of KRLM in terms of reasoning cost hinder its application in a wider range of knowledge-based reasoning environments (see \textbf{Appendix~\ref{appendixComplexity}} for analysis of reasoning complexity).
-In the future, we plan to inject KG context into LLMs from the perspective of knowledge editing~\cite{MEMIT,InstructEdit,AlphaEdit} such as the null-space projection~\cite{AlphaEdit}, this method only requires minimal computational overhead.
+In the future, we plan to inject KG context into LLMs from the perspective of knowledge editing~\citep{MEMIT,InstructEdit,AlphaEdit} such as the null-space projection~\citep{AlphaEdit}, this method only requires minimal computational overhead.
 In addition, as knowledge editing directly affects the parameter-level knowledge in LLMs, it has the potential to make KG context and LLM internal knowledge self-consistent.
+Another way to alleviate the compute bottleneck is to use ULTRA~\citep{ULTRA} as a relation tokenizer and employ a smaller LLM, fine-tuned to treat relation embeddings as atomic tokens, as a rule generator.
+The generated candidate KG rules can then be processed using a neuro-symbolic embedding model for lightweight fuzzy-logical reasoning.
+This method can enhance the interpretability of the model while optimizing inference time.